Flooding Alerts

 XCWeather

 Weather Forecasts do differ so use the one you ‘believe’ in.
-The Accuweather forecast is usually very accurate within their 120 minute window (handy for knowing when the rain will stop – but remember the rain that falls upstream takes a while to reach Lowdham so the beck can rise for at least an hour after rain stops).
+The Accuweather forecast is usually very accurate within their 120-minute window (handy for knowing when the rain will stop – but remember the rain that falls upstream takes a while to reach Lowdham so the beck can rise for at least an hour after rain stops).

 The Met Office have explained that certain clouds (Cumulonimbus) are worse than others at causing large downfalls.
-Here is a picture of what these look like Cumulonimbus Clouds and the Wiki definition is https://en.wikipedia.org/wiki/Cumulonimbus_cloud.Clouds do not have to be black to contain large amounts of rainfall.
-It depends on the conditions and process of cloud formation for example how the water particles coalesce, the speed with which it happens, whether there are ice particles and all this in turn is all directly connected to what is happening in the upper atmosphere.
+Here is a picture of what these look like Cumulonimbus Clouds and the Wiki definition is https://en.wikipedia.org/wiki/Cumulonimbus_cloud.
+Clouds do not have to be black to contain large amounts of rainfall.
+It depends on the conditions and the process of cloud formation: for example, how the water particles coalesce, the speed with which it happens, whether there are ice particles.
+This is all directly connected to what is happening in the upper atmosphere.
 Some clouds can look really threatening but produce nothing at all.
 Cumulonimbus clouds more often than not will produce precipitation but not necessarily during their decaying phase.

 Ground Saturation

 The condition of the ground determines how much rainwater seeps into the ground or runs off.
 The term the EA use is Soil Moisture Deficiency.
 The EA do publish weekly rainfall summaries which are useful in determining how much rain has fallen.
+This is published here.